 Legislative Decree No 1,290 (December 28, 2016) aims to establish preventive systems to guarantee food safety, to improve administrative procedures, and to strengthen sanitary surveillance and inspection related to industrialized food products intended for human consumption.
 This law also regulates fishery and aquaculture products in all phases of production.
 The scope of the law applies to domestic and imported products.
 For imported processed food products the National Sanitary Authority (DIGESA) will grant a sanitary authorization to the importer responsible for the food safety of the product.
-The aforementioned sanitary authorization is automatically approved for a determined period and it is granted to the food product.
-Prior to this, the incumbent must present the free sale certificate or its equivalent issued to the manufacturer of the food product by the competent authority of the country of origin.
-This law replaced Legislative Decree No 1,222.
+The sanitary authorization is automatically approved for a determined period and it is granted to the food product.
+Prior to this, the incumbent must present the free sale certificate, or its equivalent issued to the manufacturer of the food product by the competent authority of the country of origin.
+This law replaced Legislative Decree No. 1,222.

 1.4.
-Law On the Promotion of Healthy Eating - Law No 30,021 (May 17, 2013)
+Law on the Promotion of a Healthy Diet - Law No 30,021 (May 17, 2013)

 Law No 30,021, aims to reduce obesity-associated health problems by discouraging the advertisement, sale, and consumption of certain processed foods and beverages.
 Article 10 of the law requires the placement of warning labels on processed foods and non-alcoholic beverages with certain levels of sugar, salt, saturated fat or trans fats.
 It delegates the responsibility for determining what those levels should be to the Ministry of Health.
-The warning labels will advise consumers to "avoid excessive consumption" or, in the case of trans fats, to "avoid consumption" entirely.
+The warning labels developed under the law advise consumers to "avoid excessive consumption" or, in the case of trans fats, to "avoid consumption" entirely.

-On June 17, 2017, Peru approved the Supreme Decree 017-2017-SA, which serves as the implementing regulations of Law 30,031.
-These implementing regulations will be effective six months after publication according to the WTO's Technical Barriers to Trade Agreement and Decision 562 of the Andean Community of Nations.
-This regulation also supersedes previous technical parameters and annuls any food list recommended to be sold at school kiosks.
+On June 17, 2017, Peru approved Supreme Decree 017-2017-SA, which serves as the implementing regulation of Law 30,031.
+This implementing regulation entered into force six months after the publication of the Supreme Decree in accordance with the WTO's Technical Barriers to Trade Agreement and Decision 562 of the Andean Community of Nations.
+This regulation supersedes previous technical parameters and annuls any food list recommending items to be sold at school kiosks.

-Chapter II of the SD 017-2017-SA establishes technical parameters.
+Chapter II of Supreme Decree 017-2017-SA establishes technical parameters.
 The following are the technical parameters to be considered under this implementing regulation: